mitsuoxv/jp-suicide/README.md

-I watch the program again in [NHK plus site](https://plus.nhk.jp/), which requires registration, and replicate the chart below, though the original chart did not include November 2020.
+I watch the program again in [NHK plus site](https://plus.nhk.jp/), which requires registration, and replicate the chart below, though the original chart did not include November and December 2020.
 Look at the 2020 line, and find it exceeds the Mean (2017-2019) line since July.

 Yes, the 2020 line shows a rapid surge.
 But, why was it significantly below the Mean (2017-2019) line from April to June in the first place?
 I